TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 SDCard as supplied will not function with a 3v3 MCU.
 Replace the 3 x 1k series resistors R1, R2, R3 with 0 ohm resistors or a solder bridge.

+Display as supplied is not in a Raspberry Pi compatible pin format.
+Details will be given below to connect it to a Raspberry Pi standard 40 pin GPIO connector.